-The WP Super Cache plugin has been installed in over a million WordPress blogs.
+The W3 Total Cache plugin has been installed in over a million WordPress blogs.
 It’s popular because it works.

-We’ve talked a lot about optimizing your images and files in order to improve your WordPress blog speed.
+We’ve talked a lot about optimizing your images and files to improve your WordPress blog speed.

 But what about the database?